A lower bound technique for triangulations of simplotopes: Background

 \subsection{Class}

-One way to obtain bounds for the number of simplices required to triangulate $\Pi(c_1, \ldots, c_n)$ is to use volume estimates.
-For example, the volume of the smallest $k$-simplex with vertices at lattice points is $\frac{1}{k!}$, and therefore the largest triangulation of any polytope with vertices at lattice points is at most the volume of the polytope divided by $\frac{1}{k!}$, or $k!$ times the volume of the polytope.
+One way to obtain bounds for the number of simplices required to triangulate $\Delta^{c_1} \times \cdots \times \Delta^{c_n}$ is to use volume estimates.
+For example, the volume of the smallest $k$-simplex with vertices at lattice points is $\frac{1}{k!}$, and therefore the size of any triangulation with vertices at lattice points cannot be larger than $k!$ times the volume of the polytope.

-For convenience, we use a kind of normalized volume so that such volumes are integers.
-We define the {\em class} of a $d$-dimensional set in $\mathbb{R}^d$ to be the volume of that set multiplied by $d!$.
-Then if $\alpha$ is a simplex whose vertices are specified (in a reduced coordinate system) by the rows of a matrix $M_\mathbf{v}$, the {\em class} of a $\alpha$ will be $|\det[1|M_\mathbf{v}]|$, which denotes the absolute value of determinant of the matrix formed by augmenting $M_\mathbf{v}$ with a column of ones in front.
-So in a vertex triangulation or a cover, the class of any simplex must be an integer, because it is the determinant of an integer matrix $[1|M_\mathbf{v}]$ filled with $1$'s and $0$'s.
-Although our definition of class appears to depend on the choice of a reduced coordinate system, the choice of $\mathbf{v}$ does not matter:
+For convenience, we use a kind of normalized volume so that volumes of lattice point simplices are integers.
+We define the {\em class} of a $d$-dimensional set in $\mathbb{R}^d$ to be the volume of that set multiplied by $d!$ (this concept is also referred to as {\em lattice volume} in the literature.)
+Starting with a simplex $\alpha$ whose vertices are rows of the matrix $M$, choose any vertex $\mathbf{v}$ and create a new matrix $M_\mathbf{v}$ by removing every column where $\mathbf{v}$ contains a $1$, and also removing the row that corresponds to $\mathbf{v}$.
+We define the \emph{class} of $\alpha$ to be $|\det(M_\mathbf{v})|$, the absolute value of the determinant of $M_\mathbf{v}$.
+Note that this determinant is well-known to be $d!$ times the volume of the simplex~\cite{stein66}.

-\begin{theorem} Let $\alpha$ be a simplex of a vertex triangulation of a simplotope.
-Then the class of $\alpha$ is independent of the choice of reduction $\mathbf{v}$ used to compute it. \end{theorem}
+If $\alpha$ is a $k$-dimensional simplex embedded in $\mathbb{R}^d$ for $k < d$, the can define this notion of class similarly: simply remove all the columns of zeros from $M_{\mathbf{v}}$ before taking the determinant.

-\begin{proof} This follows easily from noting that $[1|M_\mathbf{v_i}]$ and $[1|M_\mathbf{v_j}]$ are related by elementary column operations that do not involve scaling by numbers other than $1$ or $-1$, since entries in certain columns are replaced by the first column minus the sum of the columns of one factor. \end{proof}
+Although our definition of class appears to depend on the choice the vertex $\mathbf{v}$ of the simplex, since class corresponds to volume, this choice does not matter: \begin{lemma} Let $\alpha$ be a simplex of a vertex triangulation of a simplotope.
+Then the class of $\alpha$ is independent of the choice of reduction $\mathbf{v}$ used to compute it. \end{lemma}